 Evangelicalism grew from the Protestant movement, a group that voted for Trump over Clinton by a margin of 58 to 39 percent.
 Pew does not list the breakdown of groups within Protestantism outside of Evangelicals, so getting into the weeds about exact beliefs is difficult.
 Interestingly, however, sixteenth-century Protestants were early advocates for religious freedom.
 Protestants led the charge in democracy, separation of powers, and the separation of church and state.

 Trump represents none of those things.
 He steamrolled through an election making promises that would require a dictator, not a president.
-He’s hinted at silence the press.
+He’s hinted at silencing the press.
 His recent sentiments regarding the possibility of overturning Roe v.
 Wade sides with one of the most contentious church-state separations in modern America.
 Although in a few short months Trump can potentially overturn decades of supposed Protestant values, nearly six out of ten faithful cast their ballot for him.

 Catholics were much closer, 52 percent to Clinton’s 45 percent.
 Yet when broken down by ethnicity, 60 percent of White Catholics chose trump (37 percent for Clinton), while 67 percent of Hispanic Catholics voted for Clinton, with only 26 percent of that contingent going for Trump.